Idioma: Inglés

 Cantidad disponible: 1 disponibles

 Añadir al carritoPaperback.
 Condición: new.
 Paperback.
 Wilhelm von Humboldt's classic study of human language was first published in 1836, as a general introduction to his three-volume treatise on the Kawi language of Java.
 It is the final statement of his lifelong study of the nature of language, exploring its universal structures and its relation to mind and culture.
 Empirically wide-ranging - Humboldt goes far beyond the Indo-European family of languages - it remains one of the most interesting and important attempts to draw philosophical conclusions from comparative linguistics.
 This volume presents a translation by Peter Heath, together with an introduction by Michael Losonsky that places Humboldt's work in its historical context and discusses its relevance to contemporary work in philosophy, linguistics, cognitive science, and psychology.
-This classic study of human language was first published in 1836, as a general introduction to Humboldt's treatise on the Kawi language of Java.
-It is the final statement of his lifelong study of language, exploring its universal structures and its relation to mind and culture.
-It remains one of the most interesting and important attempts to draw philosophical conclusions from comparative linguistics.
-This volume presents a modern translation by Peter Heath together with a new introduction by Michael Losonsky that places Humboldt's work in its historical and philosophical context.
+This study of human language remains one of the most interesting and important attempts to draw philosophical conclusions from comparative linguistics.
+This volume presents a translation by Peter Heath together with an introduction by Michael Losonsky that places Humboldt's work in its historical and philosophical context.
 This item is printed on demand.
 Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.